Monkey Business Images/Shutterstock

 Backyard fire pits have been rated the most popular outdoor design feature by the American Society of Landscape Architects.
 Who doesn’t love sitting around a fire with family and friends?
 But, they come with a warning.

-According to the Consumer Products Safety Commission as reported by NBC News, at least 5,300 injuries related to fire pits or outdoor heaters were treated at emergency rooms in the U.S in 2017.
+According to the Consumer Products Safety Commission, as reported by NBC News, at least 5,300 injuries related to fire pits or outdoor heaters were treated at emergency rooms in the U.S in 2017.
 That’s almost three times more than the 1,9000 injuries reported in 2008.

 Of the victims, a quarter were under the age of 5, with many burned the next day when abandoned coals are still hot.
 This makes fire pit safety of the utmost importance.

-Safety begins by choosing the right site.
+Fire pit safety begins by choosing the right site.
 Especially for portable pits, be sure the ground is level.
 Ensure fires are located at least 10 to 20 feet away from any plants or overhanging trees, nearby buildings, building overhangs and partially enclosed spaces of your home.
 If you’re in a fire-prone area, surround your pit with non-combustible materials, like crushed stone, brick or sand.

 If your fire pit has a screen, always use it when burning.
 A bucket of sand or garden hose nearby for dealing with flying sparks from wood fires is also a sound precaution, as is using heat-resistant gloves to handle hot parts of the fire pit safely.